nodejitsu/handbook/chapters/faq.md

 Yes!
 Follow these steps to install jitsu.

-1. Install the latest npm

-`npm install -g npm`
+1. Install the latest npm globally: `npm install -g npm`

-2. Install the latest jitsu

-`npm install jitsu`
+2. Install the latest jitsu locally: `npm install jitsu`

 Now you can use jitsu as usual.
-If you get error, try the following:

-`npm rm -g jitsu`
+If you get error, try `npm rm -g jitsu && npm cache clean`.

-`npm cache clean`

 ## "How can I turn off the require-analyzer in jitsu?
 I want to manage my own dependencies!"